broersma/side-scrolling-platformer/README.txt

 The Circle Collider for the Bit is twice as big as its sprite.
 This makes picking it up feel more organic.

+The Circle Collider for the Saw is just a little smaller than its sprite.
+We don't want to be harsh.
+I added an animation to signal its deadliness.

+Sounds (and music) are a big part of game feel, so I had to add some.
+Sadly, I'm not a sound designer (yet!), but I can press the mutate button in SFXR very well. :-)

 #### ...

 ### Actual time spent